 - Soak cashews in ½ cup of water for 1–2 hours.
-Grind in blender or mini chopper with soaking water into a smooth paste.
+Grind in blender or mini chopper with soaking water into a smooth milk.
 If you didn’t have time to soak, you can still make the paste.
 It just won’t be quite as smooth.
 Set aside until needed.

 - Peel the ginger and garlic, and finely chop with a knife.
 Set aside until needed.

 - Slice your green chiles on the diagonal.
 Set aside until needed.

 - Chop paneer into ½-inch cubes and set aside until needed.

-- Heat butter in a medium saucepan on medium heat.
+- Heat ghee or butter in a medium saucepan on medium heat.
 Add bay leaves and sauté for 10–15 seconds, or until you can smell the aroma.

 - Add the garlic and ginger, and sauté until it is just starting to brown, about 1–2 minutes.

 - Add the tomato puree, red chili powder, and salt, and stir well.
-Simmer until the butterfat starts to separate from the tomato (about 5 minutes) and an oil sheen develops on the surface.
-(If the tomato is too thick, add a bit of water.)
+Simmer until the fat starts to separate from the tomato and an oil sheen develops on the surface (about 5 minutes).
+If the tomato gets too thick, add water.

-- Add the cashew paste, green chilis, and water, and stir well.
+- Add the cashew milk, green chilis, and water, and stir well.
 Simmer until the masala begins to thicken, about 20 minutes.

 - Meanwhile, sauté the paneer cubes in vegetable oil in a medium skillet.
 The paneer will release some liquid at the beginning.
 Careful once the liquid dries up, as the paneer will burn easily.
 Turn frequently to brown the paneer, and then set it aside until the masala sauce has thickened.

 - Add the paneer cubes to the tikka masala sauce and cook for 2–3 minutes.
 Do not overcook at this stage, as the paneer may harden if overcooked.

 - Add kasoori methi and garam masala.
 Stir, taste, and make a final adjustment for salt.
 If you feel it needs it, add a little bit of raw organic sugar to balance the flavors.